• Home

 Weight of All-Purpose Flour and Dough

 This recipe calls for 4 cups of flour.
 A cup of flour can weigh anywhere from 120 to 140 grams.
 I usually get around 130 grams per cup so I've always used 520 grams of flour total.
 I recently tested with Pillsbury brand bleached and got 120 grams per cup, so I tried the recipe with 480 grams of flour.
 The cookies were a little thinner with crisper edges, but still pretty thick.
-If you want thinner cookies, you can start with 480 grams of flour.
-Also, the dough is dry so these are best made with a stand mixer and paddle.
+A middle ground for flour weight is 500 grams.

 • Chocolate Brownie Mounds